ZephVanIterson/ZephVanIterson/README.md

 ---

 ### 👨‍💻 About Me
-- 🎓 Completing my Computer Engineering degree at Queen's University (Graduating May 2025)
+- 🎓 Completed my Computer Engineering degree at Queen's University (Graduated May 2025)
 - 💡 Interested in software engineering, embedded systems, and AI/ML
 - 🛠️ Experienced in **C, C++, Python, and Java**
 - 🔍 Exploring opportunities in software development and systems engineering